bluecells/Blog/pages/my-articles/who-are-our-customers/blog_item.md

 ---
-title: 'What do a nurse, a fireman and a teacher have in common?'
+title: 'May I introduce you Martine and John?'
 date: '13:34 07/19/2017'
 taxonomy:
     category: